James Hearn

 James Daniel Guy Hearn (born 19 June 1976 in Denham, Buckinghamshire, England) is an English singer-songwriter.
 He is best known as being the vocalist of boyband Ultra.

 Biography

-Hearn attended the same high school as Ultra's guitarist and drummer, Mike Harwood and Jon O'Mahony, respectively, where they met.
+Hearn had met Ultra's guitarist, Mike Harwood and drummer, Jon O'Mahony, respectively, at school.
 He was in the same class as Harwood, and O'Mahony was a couple of years older.
-Hearn went on to the University of Leeds and studied Geography and Management, graduating in 1999.
-He was once a pentathlon athlete, but when he realized that sport was not the highest paid career choice, he turned to music.
+Hearn went on to study Geography and Management at the University of Leeds, graduating in 1999.
+He was once a pentathlon athlete, but realized that sport was not the highest-paid career choice, and turned to music.

 In 1997, Hearn, Harwood, O'Mahony, and Nick Keynes, formed Ultra and released their self-titled debut album in 1999, for which Hearn wrote most of the songs.

 He left the band and worked as a surveyor before he earned a master's degree from the University of Reading.
 Ultra reunited in 2005 and released a second album, The Sun Shines Brighter.
+Hearn subsequently left the music business and now works in wealth management at a London investment bank.